ICMLAnonymousSubmission/T-REX/README.md

 # Explainable AI
 This repository contains the framework for model explainability evaluation.

-The framework contains different labelled and unlabelled metrics to run on your model to evaluate its explainability and performance.
+The framework contains different labeled and unlabeled metrics to run on your model to evaluate its explainability and performance.
-It could perform both evaluations after training and after each epoch evaluation.
+It can perform evaluations both after training and after each epoch.

-In case you decide to evaluate your model during training, you will get easy to use JSON file, with results for different metrics after each epoch.
+In case you decide to evaluate your model during training, you can choose easy to use JSON file, with results for different metrics after each epoch.